 Benjamin Kraemer, an international postdoctoral fellow at the Leibniz Institute for Freshwater Ecology and Inland Fisheries in Berlin, usually jumps into Müggelsee to cool off after a game of beach volleyball.
 But a few weeks ago, he said, all swimming in the lake was banned: “There was a pretty intense cyanobacteria bloom.”

-The cyanobacteria bloom was a result of the most recent heat wave, which according to Deutscher Wetterdienst (DW), the German meteorological services’ climate monitoring tool, began in the last weeks of July, when average temperatures across Germany hovered around 30 degree Celsius during the day, or about 86 degrees Fahrenheit.
+The cyanobacteria bloom was a result of the most recent heat wave, which according to Deutscher Wetterdienst (DWD), the German meteorological services’ climate monitoring tool, began in the last weeks of July, when average temperatures across Germany hovered around 30 degree Celsius during the day, or about 86 degrees Fahrenheit.
 This places last month as the fourth hottest July in over 100 years.